 Each segmented LED represents 1 dB of gain reduction in the Master Bus Limiter.
 The master bus limiter is a brickwall, lookahead limiter that prevents the digital signal from exceeding -1dBFS.
 When mixing, use this bright yellow meter to alert you when you "would have" exceeded the -1dBFS threshold.
+The lighted button is provided to enable or disable the limiter.

-9.2.
+8.3.
 Gain Staging